coverclock/com-diag-hazer/README.md

 You can dispense with gpstool entirely (which really only exists to test the Hazer library) and use socat to forward NMEA strings to a remote site.
-Be aware that when used in UDP consumer mode, gpstool expects every UDP datagramto be a fully formed NMEA sentence, because that's how it sends them in UDP producer mode. socat isn't so polite.
+Be aware that when used in UDP consumer mode, gpstool expects every UDP datagram to be a fully formed NMEA sentence, because that's how it sends them in UDP producer mode. socat isn't so polite.
 Since the occasional UDP packet will inevitably be lost, if the output of socat is piped into gpstool, it will see a lot of corruption in the input stream.
 Using